pingcap/docs-cn/ticdc/ticdc-changefeed-config.md

 batching-max-publish-delay=10
 # The timeout for a Pulsar producer to send a message.
 The value is 30 seconds by default.
 send-timeout=30

+[sink.cloud-storage-config]
+# The concurrency for saving data changes to the downstream cloud storage.
+# The default value is 16.
+worker-count = 16
+# The interval for saving data changes to the downstream cloud storage.
+# The default value is "2s".
+flush-interval = "2s"
+# A data change file is saved to the cloud storage when the number of bytes in this file exceeds `file-size`.
+# The default value is 67108864 (this is, 64 MiB).
+file-size = 67108864
+# The duration to retain files, which takes effect only when `date-separator` is configured as `day`.
+Assume that `file-expiration-days = 1` and `file-cleanup-cron-spec = "0 0 0 * * *"`, then TiCDC performs daily cleanup at 00:00:00 for files saved beyond 24 hours.
+For example, at 00:00:00 on 2023/12/02, TiCDC cleans up files generated before 2023/12/01, while files generated on 2023/12/01 remain unaffected.
+# The default value is 0, which means file cleanup is disabled.
+file-expiration-days = 0
+# The running cycle of the scheduled cleanup task, compatible with the crontab configuration, with a format of `<Second> <Minute> <Hour> <Day of the month> <Month> <Day of the week (Optional)>`
+# The default value is "0 0 2 * * *", which means that the cleanup task is executed every day at 2 AM.
+file-cleanup-cron-spec = "0 0 2 * * *"
+# The concurrency for uploading a single file.
+# The default value is 1, which means concurrency is disabled.
+flush-concurrency = 1
 ```